Topics Map > Teaching Strategies > Course Management

 Students are not contributing to conversations or activities.

-With all that is going on, it might be hard to track every student's contribution levels.
+With all that is happening, tracking every student's contribution levels might be challenging.
 In this first week, however, let students know that you are checking participation levels as a sign that students can participate, complete, and succeed in activities you have planned.

 Student participation drops off.